 Method 6: Use an add-in

-Standss EmailNotes is a no-nonsense note taking add-in for Outlook.
+Standss EmailNotes is truly a no-nonsense note taking add-in for Outlook.
 Notes can be directly taken is a separate Notes Pane.
 Note text can be formatted, links can be added and the notes can be printed and included in replies and forwards.

 Method 7: Use an Office Store Web Add-In